bifravst/bifravst/docs/app/AWS.md

 ### Deploy the app

-In the `bifravst-app` directory this builds and deploys the app to the S3 bucket created when setting up _Bifravst_ in your AWS account.
+This builds and deploys the app to the S3 bucket created when setting up _Bifravst_ in your AWS account.

     export $(cat .env.local | xargs)
     npm run build